 Refinanced mortgage points are also deductible, but only over the life of the loan, not all at once.
 Homeowners who refinance can immediately write off the balance of the old points and begin to amortize the new.

-Often referred to as "real estate taxes," property taxes are fully deductible from your income.
-If you have an impound or escrow account, you can't deduct escrow money held for property taxes until the money is actually used to pay your property taxes.
-And a city or state property tax refund reduces your federal deduction by a like amount.
+If your home mortgage lender required you to set up an impound or escrow account, you can't deduct escrow money held for property taxes until the money is actually used to pay them.
+Also, a city or state property tax refund reduces your federal deduction by a like amount.

-If you use a portion of your home exclusively for business purposes, you may be able to deduct home costs related to that portion, such as a percentage of your insurance and repair costs, and depreciation.
-For details, see Nolo's article Home Business Tax Deductions: Keep What You Earn, by Stephen Fishman (Nolo).
+If you use a portion of your home exclusively for business purposes, you might be able to deduct home costs related to that portion, such as a percentage of your insurance and repair costs, and depreciation.
+For details, see the book Home Business Tax Deductions: Keep What You Earn, by Stephen Fishman (Nolo).

 If you decide to sell your home, you'll be able to reduce your taxable capital gain by the amount of your selling costs.
-(You may not have to worry about your gain at all if it's low enough to fall within the exclusion described below, but if your profits from the sale look higher then the exclusion, take a closer look at this section.)
+(You might not have to worry about your gain at all if it's low enough to fall within the exclusion described below, but if your profits from the sale might be higher than the exclusion, take a closer look at this section.)

-Real estate broker's commissions, title insurance, legal fees, advertising costs, administrative costs, and inspection fees are all considered selling costs.
+Real estate broker's commissions, title insurance premiums, legal fees, advertising costs, administrative costs, escrow fees, and inspection fees are all considered selling costs.

 All selling costs are deducted from your gain.
 Your gain is your home's selling price, minus deductible closing costs, selling costs, and your tax basis in the property.
 (Your basis is the original purchase price, plus the cost of capital improvements, minus any depreciation.)

-Married taxpayers who file jointly now get to keep, tax free, up to $500,000 in profit on the sale of a home used as a principal residence for two of the prior five years.
+Married taxpayers who file jointly get to keep, tax free, up to $500,000 in profit on the sale of a home used as a principal residence for two of the prior five years.
 Single folks (including home co-owners if they separately qualify) and married taxpayers who file separately get to keep up to $250,000 each, tax free.
-(For more information, see Nolo's article Tax Breaks for Selling Your Home.)
+(For more information, see Avoiding Capital Gains When Selling Your Home: Read the Fine Print.)